UPDATE (As of 2017): Due to recent issues (more info can be found here), unfortunately, Kimicho has retired from performing as a geisha.

 Words cannot really describe how excited I was about this opportunity because not only was I meeting up with a ‘legit’ geisha entertainer, but I was also meeting up with one of the few foreigner geisha who are slowly shaping up the hanamachi.

 This happened back in late March, and Kimicho and I had a private ozashiki (dinner banquet) which is one of the typical services that a geisha provides.
-In this affair, she kept me entertained with fun conversations while I ate and drank and by the end of our time together, she capped it off with a beautiful performance as she danced three traditional geisha dances: Sansagari, Yakko-san, and Kyo no Shiki.
+In this affair, she kept me entertained with fun conversations while I ate and drank.
+By the end of our time together, she capped it off with a beautiful performance as she danced three traditional geisha dances: Sansagari, Yakko-san, and Kyo no Shiki.

 It helps to note that all throughout the night, I felt like I was spending some special time with a long lost friend — it was that amazing and I guess this is where a geisha’s training on the ‘art of conversation‘ came into play.